5olitude/googlemeetbot/README.md

 ### My Test Cases

-Firstly I work with with the selenium chrome-driver and uses chromium as the interface = # WORKS
+* Firstly I work with with the selenium chrome-driver and uses chromium as the interface =  WORKS
+* Secondly I tested on a headless chrome = BUG
+* Mozilla headless driver works fine